python-eel/Eel/README.md

 Hello from Javascript World!
 Hello from Python World!
 ```
-in the browser console.
-You will notice that the Javascript function is called before the webserver is even started.
-Any calls like this are queued up and then sent once the websocket has been established.
+in the browser console (press F12 to open).
+You will notice that in the Python code, the Javascript function is called before the webserver is even started.
+Obviously this is impossible - any calls like this are queued up and then sent once the websocket has been established.

 #### Return values

-While we want to think of our code as comprising a single application, the Python interpreter and the browser window run in separate processes, possibly on separate cores, which can make communicating back and forth between them a bit of a mess, if we always had to explicitly *send* values from one side to the other.
+While we want to think of our code as comprising a single application, the Python interpreter and the browser window run in separate processes, which can make communicating back and forth between them a bit of a mess, if we always had to explicitly *send* values from one side to the other.

 Eel supports two ways of retrieving *return values* from the other side of the app.